 My Recipe for scones uses baking powder and fresh milk for convenience.
 But traditionally they are often made with buttermilk or soured milk with equal quantities of bicarbonate of soda and cream of tartar.
 The lactic acid takes the place of some of the acid in baking powder and has the advantage of softening the gluten in the flour.
 Hence why Clare from Wild Mamma Wild Tribe was told by her grandmother to use milk that was just ‘on the turn’.
 Alternatively you could add yogurt, soured cream or a squeeze of lemon juice to your milk for a similar effect.

 Scones are at their best if mixed and cooked quickly as the raising agent will start to work once the liquid has been added.
 Try to incorporate as much air as possible as you ‘rub in’ the butter by lifting your hands high.
 When adding the liquid and mixing to a dough be as gentle as possible and mix just sufficient to bring the dough together.
 A soft mixture will produce a better scone.
 Midge from The Peachicks Bakery says:

 ” I think the best tip is to make the dough slightly wetter than most doughs and roll out with flour on the board and rolling pin.
 Also a squeeze of lemon juice helps.
 Both seem to make the scones lighter.”

-” I love scones with buttermilk, my best tip is, do not overwork and I never roll out dough, just press down, I find rolling compacts the dough and doesn’t give the light & fluffy texture.”
+” I love scones made with buttermilk.
+My best tip is, do not overwork.
+I never roll out dough, just press down.
+I find rolling compacts the dough and doesn’t give the light & fluffy texture.”